homan-uppu/writing/2-Essays/Fear equality.md

 You might say for the sake of the employees and society, teams shouldn't be obsessed about improving themselves by identifying their internal asymmetries (implying they shouldn't fire low performers).
 But the fact is that teams that don't organize themselves around asymmetry will find it incredibly difficult to compete.
 What that ideal organization looks like is a nuanced topic that I'll cover later - but one thing is certain: it looks quite different from how we've been building companies so far.
 And since asymmetry is growing rapidly, companies that aren't aligned with reality will become irrelevant more quickly than ever before.

+You may also believe that it's probably good to slow down this rate of change to make it easier on employees.
+Whether you realize it or not, by saying this you're also advocating for slower human progress meaning a slower rate of increase in fairness in the world.
+Everything is connected.

-Since asymmetry is indirectly a function of leverage, every time we see a bump in leverage (e.g. a more powerful AI model is released), we will notice massive layoffs, as well as much higher compensation and demand for top talent.
-Many are already feeling this paradox in the world right now: the market seems terrible, yet companies are desperate for great talent and are willing to pay more than ever.
-This is the asymmetry is manifesting itself.
+Since asymmetry is indirectly a function of leverage, every time we see a bump in leverage (e.g. a more powerful AI model is released), we will notice massive layoffs, as well as a sharp rise in compensation and demand for top talent.
+Many are already feeling this paradox: the job market seems terrible, yet companies are desperate for great talent and are willing to pay more than ever.
+Asymmetry is manifesting itself.

 ...